CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview.md

 The UI provides a number of card workflows.
-Card workflows focus on a particular aspect of your network and are a linked set of each size card—a small card, a medium card, one or more large cards, and one or more full screen cards.
+Card workflows focus on a particular aspect of your network and are a linked set of each size card-a small card, a medium card, one or more large cards, and one or more full screen cards.
 The following card workflows are available:

 - Network Health: network-wide view of network health